SFB-ELAINE/PROV-Bio-electric-Systems/README.md

 A collection of W3C PROVenance models for the numerical modelling and finite element simulation processes of bio-electric systems.
 Details about these models can be found in

 M. Schröder, H. Raben, F. Krüger, A. Ruscheinski, U. van Rienen, A. Uhrmacher, and S. Spors, “PROVenance Patterns in Numerical Modelling and Finite Element Simulation  Processes of Bio-electric Systems,” 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Jul.
-2019.
-To Appear.
+2019. doi:10.1109/EMBC.2019.8856841

 ## Usage